If you’re thinking about letting your property, you have come to the right place.

 - There are fewer risks to the tenant and there are lower maintenance and repair costs for the Landlord.

-However, we would recommend that properties are carpeted or have laminate flooring, with vinyl/tiles in the bathrooms and cloakrooms; light fittings with bulbs; curtains or blinds (to the latest safety standard); cooker and fridge with Instruction Manuals.
+However, we would recommend that properties have “hard” flooring whenever possible, ideally LVT as this is now more cost effective than ever before and lasts longer then laminate; light fittings with bulbs; curtains or blinds (to the latest safety standard); cooker and fridge with Instruction Manuals.
 The heating system should also be left with a manual to avoid unnecessary heating engineer call out charges.
 Generally speaking the fewer electrical appliances that are left avoids unnecessary health and safety risks to tenants and negates the need for the landlord to replace or repair.

 Making the most of your property